Life's a Trip

 Life's a Trip (stylized in all caps) is the debut studio album by American rapper Trippie Redd.
 It was released on August 10, 2018, by TenThousand Projects and Caroline Distribution.
 The album features guest appearances from Diplo, Young Thug, Reese Laflare, and Travis Scott.
-Production was handled by OZ, Murda Beatz, BeatPusher, Honorable C.N.O.T.E., Avedon, Diplo, Scott Storch, Wheezy, Boaz van de Beatz and WE ARE THE STARS, among others.
+Production was handled by OZ, Murda Beatz, BeatPusher, Honorable C.N.O.T.E., Avedon, Diplo, Scott Storch, Wheezy, Boaz van de Beatz and We Are The Stars, among others.
 The album cover was designed by Canadian artist Stephen Gibb.
-A sequel album titled Trip at Knight was released on August 20, 2021.

 Background

 In 2018, the album was announced, with the release date and cover artwork, which has unveiled on July 31, 2018.

 Singles

 The lead single, "Dark Knight Dummo", was released on December 6, 2017.
 The song features a guest appearance from American rapper Travis Scott, with production by Honorable C.N.O.T.E.
 The song peaked at number 72 on the US Billboard Hot 100, becoming Trippie Redd's first charting single.
 The song was certified Platinum by the Recording Industry Association of America (RIAA) on June 6, 2018.